jackbittiner/Viagogogogogo/README.md

 The __EventListing__ : This is constructed with a GridMap that sets the limitations of the world.
 It then generates a random amount of events within this world.
-When an event is created, those coordinates are removed from the GridMap making it unavailable.
+When an event is created, those coordinates are removed from the GridMap making it unavailable for other randomly generated events.

 The __DistanceCalculator__ : This calculates the Manhattan distance of a two coordinates.
 It first calculates the distance of a line, so from x to x, and then calculates from y to y.